 After reading the Bible every day for a whole year, I’ve actually felt like that, like I can’t really start my day doing anything else until I’ve read that day’s passages.
 I plan on reading the Bible in a year every year for as long as I can.
 I rather enjoy it and it helps during Sunday sermons to have read what the passages are going to be for that Sunday.

-I hope this helps you and if you watch the video, you’ll have an even better understanding of how you can read your Bible effectively, and read the Bible in a year!
+I hope this helps you and if you watch the video, you’ll have an even better understanding of how you can read the Bible in a year effectively, and read it every year!